 -Unity makes strength.

-Today in Haiti not only do we celebrate the new year, we also our independence.
+Today in Haiti not only do we celebrate the new year, we also celebrate our independence.
 To celebrate we always make Soup Joumou (Pumpkin Soup).
 Prior to our independence it was forbidden for enslaved Africans to have the soup.
 It was considered a delicacy for the French slave owners.
-So, on January 1, 1804 to really celebrate our freedom, or express victory, the Emperor Jean Jacques Dessalines advised his wife to cook and offer this soup to the former slaves celebrate their new found independence.
+So, on January 1, 1804 to really celebrate our freedom, or express victory, the Emperor Jean Jacques Dessalines advised his wife to cook and offer this soup to the former slaves in order to honor their new found independence.

-I cannot remember a New Year’s Day without Soup Joumou as a child.
-Even if some odd reason it was not made someone who knew us would make sure we had soup to start the year-it was a must.
-Traditionally the soup is made with beef.
-My family has made vegan versions for me so I have to admit I am bit spoiled.
-Until today I never made soup joumou.
-It was one of the few dishes I did not have to learn as a child.
-Maybe because it was made once a year and if my mom did not make it my grandmother or aunts would.
-Last year I decided I want to make the soup.
-I began to review different recipes recalling how my family prepared the dish.
+I cannot remember a New Year’s Day without Soup Joumou, as a child.
+Even if for some odd reason it was not made at our home someone who knew us would make sure we had soup to start the year-it was almost mandatory.
+Traditionally, the soup is made with beef.
+Over the years, my family has made vegan versions for me, so I have to admit I am bit spoiled.
+Until today, I never made soup joumou.
+It was one of the few dishes I did not have to learn.
+Maybe because it was made once a year and if my mom did not make it, my grandmother or aunts would.
+Last year, I decided I want to make the soup.
+I began to review different recipes in addition to recalling how my family prepared the dish.
 The recipe below was created from my research and recollection.
 I hope you enjoy it as much as I did–I am three bowls in.

 Happy New Year and Independence Day!

 (This dish being called pumpkin soup is sort of misleading.
 Traditionally we use squash to make this dish, specifically calabaza.
 Calabaza is “a large winter squash that resembles a pumpkin and is typically grown in the West Indies and tropical America.”)

 ½ of Calabaza (substitute with 1 butternut squash), peeled and chopped into chunks

 2 tablespoons olive oil